nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Managed by: [`AppointmentCount.java`](https://github.com/AY2122S1-CS2103T-T09-4/tp/blob/master/src/main/java/seedu/fast/model/person/AppointmentCount.java)

-Stores the completed appointment count with a specific client.
+This class contains the number of completed / marked appointment with a specific client.

+Data stored in an `AppointmentCount` object:
+1) `count` (number) of completed appointment as an int.

 <br>